Pacific Southwest, Region 9: Superfund

 Other Names: Rocketdyne, Energy Technology and Engineering Center (ETEC)

-As of January 2013, California’s Department of Toxic Substances Control (DTSC) is conducting all public engagement activities for the SSFL site.
+As of January 2013, California’s Department of Toxic Substances Control (DTSC) is the lead for all site work public engagement activities for the SSFL site.
 For additional information about DTSC’s community involvement program at the site, please contact Marina Perez, Public Participation Specialist, at (818) 717-6569 or e-mail her at Marina.Perez@dtsc.ca.gov.

 On this page